jessrezac/portfolio/content/posts/frontend/resources-for-social-media-optimization.md

 kicker: ''

 ---
-As I wrote last week, social media optimization is an important component of a content marketing strategy designed to reach your website's target audience.
+[Social media optimization is an important component of a content marketing strategy](https://rezac.dev/frontend/setting-up-gatsby-for-social-media-optimization/ "Setting Up Gatsby for Social Media Optimization") designed to reach your website's target audience.

 Here are some tools I like to create images to appear in social media links to your content: